The Clifford theory of the n-qubit Clifford group: Preliminaries

 \subsection{Representation theory}

 In this section, we recall from \cite{serre_1977} some basic facts about representation and character theory of finite groups.
-A \emph{linear representation} of a finite group $G$ is a homomorphism $\rho$ from the group $G$ into the group $GL(V)$, where $V$ is a vector space over $\mathbb{C}$.
-If $W$ is a vector subspace of $V$ such that $\rho(g)x \in W$ for all $g \in G$ and $x \in W$, then the restriction $\rho^W(g)$ of $\rho(g)$ to $W$ is a linear representation of $G$ on $W$.
-We call $W$ a \emph{subrepresentation} of $V$.
-An \emph{irreducible} representation is one where $V$ is not 0 and no nontrivial vector subspace of $V$ is $G$-stable.
+A \textbf{linear representation} of a finite group $G$ is a homomorphism $\rho$ from the group $G$ into the group $GL(V)$, where $V$ is a vector space over $\mathbb{C}$.
+If $W$ is a vector subspace of $V$ such that $\rho(g)x \in W$ for all $g \in G$ and $x \in W$, then the restriction $\rho^W(g)$ of $\rho(g)$ to $W$ is a linear representation of $G$ on $W$. $W$ is called a \textbf{subrepresentation} of $V$.
+An \textbf{irreducible} representation is one where $V$ is not 0 and has no nontrivial subrepresentations.
 It is a standard result that every representation is a direct sum of irreducible representations.

-If $\rho$ and $\sigma$ are representations of a finite group $G$ on the vector spaces $V$ and $W$ respectively then a linear map $\phi:V \rightarrow W$ is called an \emph{intertwining map} of representations if $\phi(\rho(g)v) = \sigma(g)\phi(v)$ for all $g \in G$ and all $v \in V$.
+If $\rho$ and $\sigma$ are representations of a finite group $G$ on the vector spaces $V$ and $W$ respectively then a linear map $\phi:V \rightarrow W$ is called an \textbf{intertwining map} of representations if $\phi(\rho(g)v) = \sigma(g)\phi(v)$ for all $g \in G$ and all $v \in V$.
 The vector space of all such $G$-linear maps between $V$ and $W$ is denoted by $\text{Hom}_G(\rho,\sigma)$ or $\text{Hom}_G(V,W)$.
-If $\phi$ is also invertible, it is said to be an \emph{isomorphism} of representations.
+If $\phi$ is also invertible, it is said to be an \textbf{isomorphism} of representations.
 When we classify irreducible representations, we do so up to isomorphism.
-Isomorphic representations are sometimes called \emph{equivalent} representations.
+Isomorphic representations are sometimes called \textbf{equivalent} representations.

-Let $F$ be a field, a \emph{projective representation} of a finite group $G$ is a is a map $\Phi:G \rightarrow GL_n(F)$ such that for every $g,h \in G$, there exists a scalar $\alpha(g,h)\in F$ such that
+Let $F$ be a field, a \textbf{projective representation} of a finite group $G$ is a is a map $\Phi:G \rightarrow GL_n(F)$ such that for every $g,h \in G$, there exists a scalar $\alpha(g,h)\in F$ such that

-$\alpha$ is called the \emph{factor set}.
-Note that it is uniquely determined by $\Phi$.
+The set of values $\alpha(g,h)$ is called the \textbf{factor set}, and is uniquely determined by $\Phi$.
 The notions of equivalence and irreducibility translate verbatim for projective representations.
 We refer the reader to section 7.2 of \cite{ceccherini2022representation} for a more exhaustive discussion of projective representations.

 Let $\rho: G \rightarrow GL(V)$ be a linear representation of a finite group $G$.
 For each $g \in G$, define